Actindo-AG/Documentation/Core1Platform/AdministratingCore1/06_ExpertKnowledge.md

 The development mode contains core features as well as engine, module, and driver-specific feature flags.
 For example, if you switch off the workflow, the following will happen:
 - The workflow is stopped.
-- All current processes do no longer import and output data.
+- All current processes no longer import and output data.
 <!---Julian, gibt es noch ein anderes, drastisches Beispiel?-->

 #### Prerequisites

 - You have administrator rights for the current instance.
-- You know the consequences of switching on &frasl; off a feature.
+- You know the consequences of switching on/off a feature.

 #### Procedure